WithSecureLabs/Kanvas/README.md

 ## ⚠️Notes

+- The `incident timeline` logic only works if you’ve mapped the MITRE TTPs in the timeline sheet for each entry.
-- MITRE Flow Builder uses QT WebBrowser (Chromium-based).
+- MITRE `Flow Builder` uses QT WebBrowser (Chromium-based).
 It may sometimes have performance issues, especially on Windows.

 ## Acknowledgements